horw/open-telemetry-slides/open-telemetry-slides.md

 There are two ways to do sampling:
 - Head Sampling and Tail

-Head sampling is quite simple; you just sample(choose) trace flow from the head.
-However, you may not always know whether a trace is good or bad.
+Head sampling is quite simple; you just sample trace flow from the incoming data, In other words head sampling.

+However, you may not always know whether a sampled trace is good or bad.

 It's just a random.
 -->

 ---